charan1922/100-days-of-code/log.md

 ### Day 5: January 3, 2018 Wednesday

-**Today's Progress**: Made little progress, Wasted lot of time in setting Expo
+**Today's Progress**: Made little progress, Wasted lot of time in setting Expo, android studio and genymotion

 **Thoughts** Learnt how to us expo,